 Bosnia vote points to deadlock on ethnic lines

-Since the last election in 2006, mistrust has deepened between Croat, Serb and Muslim leaders, and political divisions have widened between the country's two regions, the Muslim-Croat federation and the Serb Republic.
+Since the last election in 2006, mistrust has grown between nationalist Croat, Serb and Muslim leaders, and political differences have widened between the country's two autonomous regions, the Muslim-Croat federation and the Serb Republic.

-Since the 1992-95 war in which about 100,000 people were killed, Bosnia has lagged in political and economic reforms and remains near the back of the queue of Western Balkan countries aspiring to EU and NATO membership.
+Since the 1992-95 war in which about 100,000 people were killed, Bosnia has held five elections but has lagged in political and economic reforms and remains near the back of the queue of Western Balkan countries aspiring to EU and NATO membership.